December 28, 2017 Weather Forecast

 Hamakua

+Today: Mostly clear, with a low around 28.
+Strong and damaging winds, with a west southwest wind around 47 mph, with gusts as high as 60 mph.

-Today: Sunny, with a high near 35.
-Strong and damaging winds, with a west wind 35 to 45 mph becoming north 23 to 33 mph in the afternoon.
-Winds could gust as high as 55 mph.
+Tonight: Sunny, with a high near 35.
+Strong and damaging winds, with a west southwest wind 37 to 47 mph becoming north 23 to 33 mph in the afternoon.
+Winds could gust as high as 60 mph.

 Waikoloa